NabilAdib14/bangla-lang/README.md

 # BanglaLang Interpreter

 A custom-built interpreter for a toy programming language written in **C++**, inspired by Bengali keywords.
-This project demonstrates the **core internals of an interpreter**: Lexical Analysis, Parsing with AST generation, and Execution.
+This project demonstrates the **core internals of an interpreter**: Lexical Analysis, Parsing with AST generation and Execution.

 Designed for learning **compiler design, language implementation and AST-based evaluation**.